alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

+**UPDATE (August 19, 2026)**

+I have added the final three papers in this research series:

+Write_Search_Cancel_Structural_Theory.pdf — Structural Theory
+Semantic_Uniqueness_LIFO_Lift_Theory.pdf — Uniqueness and LIFO Lift Theory

+General_Theory_Real_Time_Pushdown_Normalization.pdf — **General Theory**

+In addition, I have a book (actually, a 549-page mathematical monograph), which I have also uploaded.

+Deterministic_Pushdown_Normalization.pdf - Monograph (The synthesis of all the research)

 **UPDATE (August 15, 2026)**

 Three more papers are ready.